 How Often Should You Clean Your Rotomolded Cooler?

-It won’t take you 30 mins to clean one.
-But skipping the cleaning process might take you a few days at the hospital.
+It might take you 30 minutes or more to clean one.
+But skipping the cleaning process might save you a few days at the hospital.

 Risks of Not Cleaning Your Cooler